Salinas, California: Hospitals

 Salinas and its surrounding towns are served by Salinas Valley Memorial Hospital and Natividad Medical Center, both located in Salinas.
 Natividad is one of the University of California, San Francisco's teaching hospitals and is owned and operated by Monterey County.
 Salinas Valley Memorial Hospital and Healthcare System is a public district hospital run by an elected board of directors.

 Natividad Medical Center, through its affiliated Natividad Medical Foundation, offers trained medical interpreters for speakers of several Oaxacan languages (including Triqui, Mixteco, and Zapotec) as well as Spanish.

+Facilities

+The Monterey County Jail is located in North Salinas and the Monterey County Juvenile Detention Center is located in the north side as well.